kingst/gunrock_web/docs/dcash/api_server.md

 ## Reading request arguments

-To read request arguments, we recomment using the `formEncodedBody` method on the `HTTPRequest` object that you get with each method handler.
+To read request arguments, we recommend using the `formEncodedBody` method on the `HTTPRequest` object that you get with each method handler.
 This method returns a `WwwFormEncodedDict` object that parses form-encoded bodies and provides access to the keys and